This adorable blue whale hat knitting pattern will look adorable on your baby. It even has a cute friendly smile, spout, tail and flippers!

 Blue Whale Hat Instructions:

-Using long-tail cast on, cast on 72 stitches onto your circular needles with the flamingo pink color.
+Using long-tail cast on, cast on 72 stitches onto your circular needles with the tan color.
 Join to knit in the round and knit 2 stitches, purl 2 stitches in a rib stitch for 10 rounds.
-Then switch to the red yarn and knit all rounds until the hat is about 5 inches long.
+Then switch to the blue-gray yarn and knit all rounds until the hat is about 5 inches long.

 Decrease (divide the stitches between 3 double pointed needles and knit with the 4th):